hashkat/hashkat/docs/tutorial04.md

 <img src='../img/tutorial04_classic_barabasi/visualization.png'>
 </center>

 As we can see, we have the much more highly connected agents at the centre of the visualization, and the agents lower in degree on the sides.
-As expected, by implementing the Classic Barabsi configuration, every agent, by following one other agent, has at least one connection.
+As expected, by implementing the Classic Barabsi configuration every agent has at least one connection.

-## Example - Non-Classic Barabasi
+### Non-Classic Barabasi

-The Non-Classic Barabasi configuration is exactly the same as the classic configuration except that the number of connections agents make when entering the simulation is a number greater than 1.
+The Non-Classic Barabasi configuration is exactly the same as the Classic configuration except that the number of connections new agents make when entering the simulation is more than 1.

-The *INFILE.yaml* file we will create in this example can be found for reference in the **docs/tutorial_input_files** directory in **hashkat** under the title **tutorial04_nonclassic_barabasi**.
-You can also view the input file used for this example [here](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_nonclassic_barabasi/INFILE.yaml).
+The *INFILE.yaml* file we will create in this example can be found for reference in the [/hashkat/docs/tutorial_input_files/tutorial04_nonclassic_barabasi](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_nonclassic_barabasi/INFILE.yaml).

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/JErCat4Qdbw" frameborder="0" allowfullscreen></iframe>
 </center>

-### Constructing The Network
+#### Constructing The Network

-For this example, we will use the exact same *INFILE.yaml* as the one created above, except that our *barabasi_connections* will have a value of 2 instead of 1.
+We use the same **INFILE.yaml** as the one created above, except that our barabasi_connections will have a value of 2 instead of 1.

-### Running and Visualizing The Network
+#### Running and Visualizing The Network

 Running this network simulation, we produced the visualization shown below: